Do you want your child to learn how to be socially responsible?

 The DFC programme crosses socio-economic and racial barriers, and is tailored for every child.

 SoCh will be offering holiday programmes at the end of this year for the first time.
 If you’d like to be updated, please email Madhu at: email@example.com.
-Do also watch out for the Be the Change Exposition 2013 that happens in November.

 I’m heartened that are such programmes available to help our kids grow in an area that is easily overlooked.
 Yet at the same time, I’m also sorely aware that social change and responsibility begins with us parents, and our children will first and foremost learn from our own attitudes and behaviour.